Confirmed Sessions in Nice

 By plane

-Nice Côte d’azur airport is located 5km from the city center and is served by many international and national flights, including low-cost airlines.
+Nice Côte d’Azur airport is located 5km from the city center and is served by many international and national flights, including low-cost airlines.

 There is a regular bus and tram service direct to the city center and it is also possible to take a taxi, an Uber or to use our transfer service.